sphero-inc/Sphero-Android-SDK/samples/TwoPhonesOneBall/README.md

 ## Multiplayer

-For future reference,  we are planning to depricate our multiplayer code.
+For future reference,  we are planning to deprecate our multiplayer code.
 We decided to make this decision, because there are better 3rd party mobile real-time multiplayer services out there, like [http://playphone.com/](http://playphone.com/).

 **Our current multiplayer service has the following limitations:**